unoplatform/uno.chefs/doc/toolkit/ResponsiveExtension.md

+---
+uid: Uno.Recipes.ResponsiveExtension
+---

-# How to easily turn static layouts into responsive ones in XAML
+# How to adapt properties based on screen size in XAML

 ## Problem

 XAML currently lacks a simple and flexible approach for creating responsive layouts.
 While options like `VisualStates` with `AdaptiveTriggers` exist, they can become cumbersome even in simple scenarios that do not involve significant UI structure changes based on screen size.

-For example, switching between a navigation pane with a compact UI for smaller screens and a tab-based layout for larger displays requires intricate setups using multiple named containers, visibility states, and triggers.

 ## Solution